SimonCropp/Argon/docs/JsonPath/ErrorWhenNoMatchQuery.md

 # Querying JSON with complex JSON Path

-This sample loads JSON and then queries values from it using `Argon.Linq.JToken.SelectToken`.
+This sample loads JSON and then queries values from it using `Argon.JToken.SelectToken`.
 An error is thrown when part of the JSON path is not found.

 <!-- snippet: ErrorWhenNoMatchQuery -->
 <a id='snippet-errorwhennomatchquery'></a>